 If your property is in an earthquake or flood-prone area, you should absolutely have coverage in place specifically designed to cover those risks.
 Your average property policy does not cover damages resulting from flood and earthquake events.

 If you do not own property in a flood or earthquake zone, we still want owners to seriously consider putting these policies in place.
 “100-year” events can impact those not normally affected.
-Too often we see shop owners who suffer these losses call their provider, expecting help, only to find their provider will not cover the loss.
+Too often we see business owners who suffer these losses call their provider, expecting help, only to find their provider will not cover the loss.
 Look to see if you have this on your policy and if it’s not, it may be something you want to consider.

 Stay on top of your policy

-The last thing we want is for shop owners to invest their dollars into an insurance policy that does not fully protect them.
-If you lose your investment and are not fully covered, you could potentially be losing your shop too.
+The last thing we want is for business owners to invest their dollars into an insurance policy that does not fully protect them.
+If you lose your investment and are not fully covered, you could potentially be losing your business too.
 You may not be able to stop the rising cost of materials, real estate, and overall inflation – but you can make sure you are protected against it.
 It may be a good idea to look for these items in your policy and discuss with your team what would be the best decision moving forward.